FenilRana28200/YWCC-307/README.md

 I made a presentation for Bitcoin.
 In my presentation I talked about what is bitcoin , who invented it, how bitcoin transaction works , advantages and disadvantages of bitcoins and future of bitcoins.

+# Group Presentation

+The intersection of social and finance—as well as shifting attitudes around what we share about money online—has given way to an ambitious new wave of financial products.
+Your team is preparing an analysis for a client about a potential new product in the social finance area.
+Research the current state-of-the-art products on the market and make a case for a new app (product) for an under-served market.

+# Ideas
+Finance/investing apps (Robinhood, Acorns, Fidelity, TD Ameritrade) investigate key features compare and contrast key features see what makes the app succesful analyze the market

 # Syllabus